 Staff induction will include organisation vision, aspirations and expectation of all staff as well as what is considered acceptable and what is not.
-They will also receive information about systems within the school/college which support safeguarding and paper/electronic copies of policies; this includes the child protection/safeguarding policy, school behaviour policy, and staff behaviour policy (code of conduct).
-Staff will be informed about the safeguarding response to children who go missing from education and the role and names of the designated safeguarding lead (DSL), their deputy/ies and the name of the designated governor.
+New staff will also receive information about systems within the school which support safeguarding and paper/electronic copies of policies; this includes the child protection/safeguarding policy, school behaviour policy, and staff behaviour policy (code of conduct).
+Staff will be informed about the safeguarding response to children who go missing from education and the role and names of the designated safeguarding lead (DSL), their deputy/ies and the designated teacher for Looked After Children as well as the name of the designated governor.